Dinitrogen tetroxide: Structure and properties

 Higher temperatures push the equilibrium towards nitrogen dioxide.
 Inevitably, some dinitrogen tetroxide is a component of smog containing nitrogen dioxide.

-Solid N2O4 is white, and melts at −11.2 °C.
+Solid N2O4 is white, and melts at -11.2 degC.

 Production

 Nitrogen tetroxide is made by the catalytic oxidation of ammonia (the Ostwald process): steam is used as a diluent to reduce the combustion temperature.
 In the first step, the ammonia is oxidized into nitric oxide: